jhelovuo/ros2-client/README.md

 * Implement std `Error` trait for `NameError` and `NodeCreateError`
 * Async `wait_for_writer` and `wait_for_reader` results now implement `Send`.

+### 0.7.5
+* New feature `pre-iron-gid`.
+The Gid `.msg` definition has changed between ROS2 Humble and Iron. `ros2-client` now uses the newer version by default.
+Use this feature to revert to the old definition.

 ## New in Version 0.6:

 * Reworked ROS 2 Discovery implementation.
 Now `Node` has `.status_receiver()`